ariefbudiyono/ariefbudiyono.github.io/source/about/index.markdown

 ---

-We are a dedicated team with a BIG passion to create simple, clean and useful websites which add value to your business.
+We are a dedicated team with a BIG passion to create simple, clean and useful websites or apps which add value to your business.
 With numerous projects we've handled so far, you can see that no matter what your goals are on the web, we have the expertise to get you there.